cabo/with-expert-review/draft-bormann-gendispatch-with-expert-review.md

 * Item (a) in {{Section 2 of RFC7120@BCP100}} is extended to include the three augmented policies.
-* Item (4) in {{Section 3.1 of RFC7120@BCP100}} is amended as follows:
+* Item (2) in {{Section 3.1 of RFC7120@BCP100}} is amended as follows:

 {:quote}
-> {: start="4"}
+> {: start="2"}
+  2. The WG chairs determine whether the conditions for early allocations described in Section 2 are met, particularly conditions (c) and (d).
-  4. For the registration policies defined in {{augment}} of RFC-XXXX, the WG chairs request approval from the Designated Expert.
+     For the registration policies defined in {{augment}} of RFC-XXXX, the WG chairs first request review and approval from the Designated Expert.
-       If steps 2) and 3) are satisfied, and, if applicable, the Designated Expert approval is obtained, the WG chairs request approval from the Area Director(s).
-       The Area Director(s) may apply judgement to the request, especially if there is a risk of registry depletion.

 [^XXXX]